marmelab/react-admin/docs/Buttons.md

 ## `<SelectAllButton>`

 This button is an internal component used by react-admin in [the Datagrid default `bulkActionButtons`](./Datagrid.md#bulkactionbuttons).
-The `<SelectAllButton>` component is a button that is used to select all items from a resource, no matters the pagination.
+The `<SelectAllButton>` component is a button that is used to select all items from a resource, no matter the pagination.

 ![SelectAllButton](./img/SelectAllButton.png)

 ### `label`

-By default, `<SelectAllButton>` renders with the "Select all" (translated if the user locale isn't English), whether used on a creation or edition form.
-You can pass another label:
+By default, the `<SelectAllButton>` label is "Select all" (or the `ra.action.select_all` message translation).
+You can also pass a custom `label`:

 ```jsx
 const PostSelectAllButton = () => <SelectAllButton label="Select all posts" />;